DevExpress/devextreme-documentation/concepts/Common/Modularity/02 DevExtreme Modules Structure/localization/globalize/globalize.md

 The Globalize package is outdated and potentially insecure.
 Reports from the Snyk security checker highlight vulnerabilities associated with this package.

 Use Globalize at your own risk.
-We will remove Globalize from our installation, templates, and demos in version 25.1.
-For a more secure solution, we recommend switching to Intl.
+In v25.1, we will remove Globalize from our installation, templates, and demos.
+We recommend switching to Intl for a more secure solution.

 [/important]